jacobwojoski/dice-stats/README.md

     - DISABLE_STREAKS
     - SEE_BLIND_STREAK
 - ~~Make Settings have their own tab instead of being under "undefined"~~ (Done)
-- Fix Streaks, Streaks are off by 1 rn.
+- ~~Fix Streaks, Streaks are off by 1 rn.
 1 extra value at the end.
-They Start correctly though
+They Start correctly though~~ (Done)

 ## Longterm Goals
 - Better UI design